rubensr/schemazen/readme.md

 create a sql script called `diff.sql` that can be run on `qa` to make it's schema identical to `dev`.

+	SchemaZen.exe compare --source "dir:somedir" --target "server=qa;database=db" --outFile diff.sql

+This will compare the `qa` database with the script folder `somedir` (relative) with the same behaviour as the previous example.
+This feature requires SQL LocalDB.

 See ```SchemaZen.exe help [command]``` for more information and options on each command.